Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Results

 \subsection{Evaluation of Slip prediciton}

 Before performing LSTM classification in the snap-off stage, SRR-Net was first fine-tuned based on SnapData.
-These images contained two classes—strawberry and background—which were used to count the number of pixels belonging to the strawberry and background regions during the snap-off stage.
+These images contained two classes---strawberry and background---which were used to count the number of pixels belonging to the strawberry and background regions during the snap-off stage.
 The results of SRR-Net on SnapData were presented in Table \ref{tbl-perception}.
-The precision and recall of the segmentation task reached 0.991 and 0.990 for strawberries, and 0.928 and 0.911 for the background, respectively, indicating that the model achieves highly accurate segmentation performance.
+The precision and recall of the segmentation task reached 0.99 and 0.99 for strawberries, and 0.93 and 0.91 for the background, respectively, indicating that the model achieves highly accurate segmentation performance.

 The normalized strawberry area, normalized background area, normalized hand area, width and height of strawberry, center point of strawberry as input of LSTM classifier to train and validate using SlipData.
-The results of the LSTM classifier on the validation set of SlipData were presented in Table. \ref{tab:lstm_slip_res}, where class 0, 1 and 2 represented strawberries remaining in the gripper, slipping and slipped, respectively.
-As shown in Table. \ref{tab:lstm_slip_res}, the LSTM classifier achieved high accuracy despite the imbalance among class samples.
+The results of the LSTM classifier on the validation set of SlipData were presented in Table \ref{tab:lstm_slip_res}, where class 0, 1 and 2 represented strawberries remaining in the gripper, slipping and slipped, respectively.
+As shown in Table \ref{tab:lstm_slip_res}, the LSTM classifier achieved high accuracy despite the imbalance among class samples.
+After resampling, the F1-scores for Classes 0, 1, and 2 were 0.92, 0.90, and 0.96, respectively, indicating that the model effectively predicted whether strawberry slippage would occur over the subsequent three frames.
+A prominent feature of an slipping strawberry was the variation in its distance from the bottom camera.
+Visually, this translated to decreases or fluctuations in the pixel areas of the end-effector, the background, and the strawberry itself, along with shifts in the strawberry's center point coordinates.
+Furthermore, instances of a completely slipped strawberry were typically characterized by image content dominated by the end-effector region, coupled with a diminished strawberry pixel area and an expanded background region.